 2. Use Black-Out Curtains and Create a Dark Room

-If you live in the city, it is important to block out the lights from the outside world.
+If you live in the city, it is important to block out the lights from the outside world and blackout curtains are great for this.
 Having a dark room is so important to restful sleep.
 Soft moonlight may be the exception to this, but definitely look around your bedroom for obnoxious lights on various electronics.
 Use a piece of black tape to cover blinking lights and only install night lights that are motion activated so that you can see your way to the bathroom in the middle of the night.

 3. Consider the Sound of Quietness vs. White Noise

-I truly enjoy my morning cup of coffee, but it’s important to not overdo this fix if you are struggling to have better sleep.
+Many people enjoy their morning cup of coffee, but it’s important to not overdo this fix if you are struggling to have better sleep.
 Keep your caffeine intake to a reasonable level and partake earlier in the day.
 If you need a warm drink before bed, consider using herbal tea or a hot apple cider, instead of coffee or chocolate.
 This small change could make a world of difference for you.

 5. Don’t go to Bed Hungry